ReactiveX/RxJava/docs/What's-different-in-2.0.md

 subscriber.dispose();
 ```

-Note also that due to Reactive-Streams compatibility, the method `onCompleted` has been renamed to `onComplete` without the trailing `d`.
+Note also that due to Reactive Streams compatibility, the method `onCompleted` has been renamed to `onComplete` without the trailing `d`.

 Since 1.x `Observable.subscribe(Subscriber)` returned `Subscription`, users often added the `Subscription` to a `CompositeSubscription` for example: